laredoza/AngularPlotlyCandleChart/README.md

 # Plotly

-An example project to display Stock / Crypto candles with Angular.
+An example project to display Stock / Crypto candle chart with Angular.
 The chart gets it data from Poloniex